sirupsen/zk/README.md

 `zk-backlinks`.
 Adds back-links to each note.
 I.e., if A links to B, but B doesn't link to A, then it'll append `Backlink: [[A]]` to B.

+`zkrt`/`zk-related-tags`.
+Finds tags related to the ones in the passed file.
+You can pass `-t` to see a tree of tags.

 ## Installation

 Clone `zk` and add `bin/` to your `$PATH`: